Membership Inference Attack against Large Language Model-based Recommendation Systems: A New Distillation-based Paradigm: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we propose a novel MIA paradigm against LLM-based recommendation systems.
-We obtain a reference model using knowledge distillation to enhance the distinction between member and non-member data.
+We obtain reference model using knowledge distillation to enhance the distinction between member and non-member data.
 We expand natural language datasets in recommendation field and generate stronger fused feature for attack model.
 Comprehensive experiments on various datasets demonstrate the superiority of our paradigm.

-Our paradigm operates under gray-box so far.
+Currently our paradigm operates under gray-box background knowledge for MIA.
 Black-box distillation may provide a more rigorous attack premise.
 Our extended dataset only contains user interaction histories without user preferences, resulting in less semantically rich data.
-We will explore methods to extract higher-quality information to enhance attack performance on semantically sparse datasets.
-We will also adapt our method to other LLM-based recommendation tasks to prove its scalability.
+In future research, we will explore effective methods to extract higher-quality semantic information to enhance attack performance on semantically sparse datasets.
+We will also adapt our MIA paradigm to other LLM-based recommendation tasks to prove the scalability of our paradigm.
+Moreover, as discussed in the ``Experiments-Main Results'', the output distributions of models with different architectures on data features do not all conform to a Gaussian distribution.
+The reasons behind this phenomenon represent an important question for our future research.